-Dokdo is a peaceful island of South Korea in the East Sea.
+Dokdo is a peaceful island in the East Sea.
 It harbors deep scars from a painful past.
-Dokdo is a powerful symbol of Korean freedom and brings together all Koreans no matter what their politics are.
-However, the Japanese government, despite historical evidence proving that Dokdo belongs to South Korea, continues to claim that the island is part of Japan.
+Dokdo is a powerful symbol of Korean freedom and brings together all Koreans, no matter what their politics are.
+However, despite historical evidence proving that Dokdo belongs to South Korea, the Japanese government continues to claim that the island is part of Japan.
 But why is there so much interest in such a small yet beautiful island?
-Another reason why Dokdo is so important is that the area is great for fishing and may sit above enormous deposits of natural gas hydrate that could be worth billions of dollars.
+Another reason Dokdo is so important is that the area is great for fishing and may sit above enormous deposits of natural gas hydrate that could be worth billions of dollars.

 The Illegal Taking of Dokdo by Japan

 In 1904, driven by imperialist ambitions, Japan waged war against Russia.
-The following year, Japan illegally incorporated Dokdo as an outpost in order to keep watch over Russian naval fleets calling it a “no man’s land”.
+The following year, Japan illegally incorporated Dokdo as an outpost to keep watch over Russian naval fleets calling it a “no man’s land.”
 It was the first piece of Korean territory that was seized by Japan when it started its 1910-1945 colonial reign over the peninsula.

-This illegal incorporation was executed in a clandestine manner through a public notice of a mere provincial government, not that of the central government.
-However, numerous historical Korean maps and documents, including the Chronicles of the Three Kingdoms published in 1145 record Dokdo as being Korean territory since ancient times.
+This illegal incorporation was executed clandestinely through a public notice of a mere provincial government, not that of the central government.
+However, numerous historical Korean maps and documents, including the Chronicles of the Three Kingdoms published in 1145, record Dokdo as being in Korean territory since ancient times.
 Furthermore, the island has been recorded as being part of Korean territory since as early as 512.

-Most significantly, the Geography Section of the Annals of King Sejong‘s Reign which was published in 1454 states…
+The Geography Section of the Annals of King Sejong‘s Reign, published in 1454, states…

 “The islands of Usan (Dokdo) and Mureung (Ulleungdo) are located in the sea due east of the Hyeon (Uljin Country).
 The two islands are not far from each other so that one is visible from the other on a clear day.”